desantir/DMXStudio/README.txt

 Target environment:

-- Windows Vista, 7, 8.1, or 10 (only tested 32 bit on either platform)
+- Windows 10 (only tested 32 bit)

 Build Environment:

-- Microsoft Visual Studio 2015
+- Microsoft Visual Studio 2017

 To use this you will need one or more of the following: